davemollen/dm-TimeWarp/README.md

 ## dm-TimeWarp

 A granular audio effect written in Rust.
-It's a granular delay, looper & sampler with timestretch abilities wrapped into one plugin.
+It's a granular delay, looper & sampler with time stretch capabilities wrapped into one plugin.
 The effect can be compiled to a [MOD audio](https://mod.audio/), VST3 or CLAP plugin.

 ## Table of contents: